Build Frontend

 By default, Heisenware uses an inheritance system where changes made on smaller screens often propagate to larger ones.

-1. **Start with phone**: We recommend designing your layout for the phone first.
+1. **Start with phone**: Design your layout for the phone first.
 This ensures your basic structure is solid.

 3. **Fine-tuning**: Any adjustment you make on a larger screen stays local to that view.
 This allows for pixel-perfect optimization for control room monitors without breaking the mobile experience.